peter-mghendi/karata/README.md

 - Queen and Eight cards are "Question" cards which require an "Answer".
 - A Queen or Eight must be played on top of a card of the same face or suit.
 - Valid answer cards are any cards of the same face or suit (including other questions.
-- "Bombs", "Jumps", "Kickbacks" and Aces are valid answer cards.
+- Everything is a valid answer card.

 ### "Kickbacks" - Kings
 - A King will cause the direction of the game to reverse.